TFNS/CTFNote/README.md

 * ADMIN: Can create and manage CTFs, as well as managing the instance ( managing users and configuration of the platform ).
 * MANAGER: Can edit CTFs information and invite guests into a specific CTFs.
-* MEMBER: A member represents a standard CTF player from your team, he can access all the CTFs of the platform by default
+* MEMBER: A member represents a standard CTF player from your team, can access all CTFs of the platform by default
 * GUEST: no privileges: can only view CTFs when invited; this is used for irregular guests ( ponctually invited user ).
 GUESTs are allowed to create and edit tasks, but not the CTF information.

 ## Security